Season of Judgment and Discernment: A List of Bad Doctrines and Practices

 Postmodern Roots of Leftist Policies

-Begin a series on postmodernism and the Bible, here:
+Begin a series on Postmodernism and the Bible, here:

 1. Postmodernism and the Bible: Introduction

-2..
+3..
 Christian Nationalism

 Let’s now go in the opposite direction from Progressivism.

 Yes, America was founded on Christian principles, but we also have the First Amendment, which promises religious liberty.
 Christian Nationalists push to make law conform to Christian principles.
-But I concede that if a Christian Nationalist persuades a political party to vote for a particular bill, then he used persuasion, and this is reasonable and permitted.
+I concede that if a Christian Nationalist persuades a political party to vote for a particular bill, then he used persuasion, and this is reasonable and permitted.
 He did not use coercion with a militia behind him.

 To me, gratitude for one’s country adds up to patriotism.
 I am grateful to God for the country I live in, but I don’t take things farther than that.
 I personally do not put the two terms Christian and Nationalism together.
 I prefer just being a grateful citizen of the American Republic, without joining a controversial movement.
 I like simplicity.